chloeekk/chloeekk.github.io/content/posts/relationship-between-customer-acquisition-cost-and-user-quality/index.md

 Once quality is clearly defined for each stage, the next step is to identify optimal operational strategies amid cost fluctuations.
 This can be approached from three dimensions.

-### 1. Channel Dimension: From “Single-Source Acquisition” to “Portfolio Allocation”
+### 1. Channel Dimension: From "Single-Source Acquisition" to "Portfolio Allocation"

 The first step in addressing rising costs is to reduce reliance on a single channel and establish a dynamic traffic allocation model.
+This requires systematic [budget allocation](https://chloevolution.com/posts/how-to-allocate-online-advertising-budget/) across channels based on user quality metrics, not just volume.

 * **Macro-level budget orchestration:**
-  Create a balanced mix of “high-quality channels” and “cost-efficient channels.”
+  Create a balanced mix of "high-quality channels" and "cost-efficient channels."
 For example, search channels (SEM/ASA) typically have higher CAC but stronger intent and serve as the quality foundation, while feed-based channels (Meta/TikTok) broaden reach and help average down overall costs.
 Real-time budget adjustments across channels help stabilize overall ROI.
 * **Precision optimization within each channel:**
-  Different strategies should be applied based on channel characteristics.
+  Different strategies should be applied based on channel characteristics—a framework detailed in [user quality assessment](https://chloevolution.com/posts/user-quality-assessment-in-digital-marketing/).

   * **Search channels:** Focus on granular keyword bidding to maximize capture of high-intent queries.
   * **Display channels:** Leverage platform algorithms such as **Value-Based Optimization (VBO)**.
 By feeding back high-quality post-conversion signals (e.g., deposits or high-value purchases), the algorithm can automatically filter out low-value users and allocate budget toward high-potential audiences.